arantespp/arantespp.com/posts/blog/the-feynman-mental-model-technique.md

 When we start understanding the subject, our brain creates connections while we're learning, but they're messy, and we don't have enough sufficient and permanent neuron connections.
 As a result, every piece of information looks independent but, at the same time, may be connected.
 We can't concisely explain at this point because we don't know how the pieces are correlated.
 It's like a thousand-piece puzzle that we just opened and threw on the table.
 Trying to explain is like catching pieces randomly and trying to create an explanation of how these pieces fit together, even if they don't.

-When we understand the whole subject, the connections in our brain are well defined and precise.
-When we reach this stage, we can plainly explain because we finished our puzzle, and, for every group of pieces we pick up, we can show how they fit together.
+When we understand the whole subject, the connections in our brains are well-defined and precise.
+When we reach this stage, we can plainly explain because we finished our puzzle, and for every group of pieces we pick up, we can show how they fit together.
 We don't have to create complex explanations.
 It's straightforward.

 The chart below shows the theory of explaining with simplicity and information density as the speaker masters the subject.
 She doesn't have many things to discuss when she knows nothing, and the density is low because there isn't much helpful information per word.
 In the middle of the chart, she begins to understand the concepts better, but the complexity of her explanation increases.
 Finally, when she fully understands, she gives straightforward explanations, no big words, just the necessary to deliver the message.
-The density increases because she can deliver more useful with few words.
+The density increases because she can provide more useful with few words.

 ![Complexity and Density.](/images/originals/understanding-complexity-density.png)